 Warm wall colors like yellow and red might be used as an accent, but the overall color palette is neutral.
 There are minimal furnishings for an uncluttered appearance, and the space is used as efficiently as possible.
 The overall impression is soft and elegant.

-Industrial: Unfinished and Simple
+Industrial Style Kitchen: Unfinished and Simple

 This kind of kitchen does not appeal to every homeowner, yet industrial kitchens can make a statement.
 Featuring an open-concept style, they are often found in loft condos or apartments.
-They include exposed walls and pipes, wood beams, and a mix of materials.
-Concrete countertops add sleekness to the space.

-Scandinavian: Light, Bright, and Practical
+Scandinavian Style Kitchen: Light, Bright, and Practical

 Scandinavian style is defined as minimalistic and bright.
 Wood is a central kitchen feature, and the cabinets are often light.
 Built-in appliances and hidden storage spaces are common features.
-The Scandinavian design is utilitarian, and homeowners can get many uses out of the furniture in the room.

-Most Scandinavian kitchens continue the cool scheme by using whites and neutrals for the walls.
-These kitchens are uncluttered, with little adornment or decorative features.
-Floors are made of wood, and any furniture is light in color and modern in nature.
+The floors are made of wood, and the furniture is light in color and modern in nature.
 The overall feel is modern and minimal.

-Midcentury Modern: Colorful and Bold
+Midcentury Modern Kitchen: Colorful and Bold

 The Midcentury modern-inspired kitchen style blends colors in the appliances or countertops.
 The color combinations are the focus of the classic midcentury kitchen.
 Retro accessories add some personality to the room.

-Cabinets are often flat-front and not ornate.
-A patterned floor, such as a black and white checkerboard, adds a feeling of playfulness to the space.
 Much of the kitchen is white, with splashes of color.
-Shades of green, such as apple green, are often seen in this type of kitchen.
+Yet, shades of green, such as apple green, are often seen in this type of kitchen.
 It might also have a nod to glam with chrome finishes.
-While the kitchen has modern conveniences, it has a throwback retro flair.

-Shabby Chic: Rustic Yet Soft
+Shabby Chic Kitchen: Rustic Yet Soft

 Shabby chic is a style in which items with wear and tear or a vintage vibe are chosen.
 This style has a feminine and soft touch and incorporates elements from rustic design as well.